Bylaws of Umoja Community Education Foundation

 A vacancy or vacancies on the Board shall exist in the event that the actual number of directors is less than the authorized minimum number for any reason.
 In addition, the Board may declare by resolution a vacancy in the office of any director who has been declared of unsound mind by an order of court, convicted of a felony, or found by final order or judgment of any court to have breached a duty under Article 3 of Chapter 2 of the Nonprofit Corporation Law.

 Except as provided below, any director may resign at any time by giving written notice to the President or the Executive Director (as each is defined in Article 9).
 The resignation shall take effect upon receipt of notice or at any later time specified in the notice.
-Unless otherwise specified in the notice, the resignation need not be accepted to be effective.
+The resignation need not be accepted to be effective.
 If a director’s resignation is effective at a later time, the Board may elect a successor to take office as of the date when the resignation becomes effective.
 Except on notice to the Attorney General of California, no director may resign if Umoja Community Education Foundation would be left without a duly elected director or directors.